liflab/beepbeep-3-book/markdown/use-cases/README.md

 - List the items that receive bids outside of the period of their auction.

-As one can see, this query refers to the detection of a pattern that takes into account the relative positioning of multiple events in the stream: an alarm should be raised if, for example, a bid for some item i is seen before the start event for that same item i.
-Simiarly, an occurrence of a bid event for i is also invalid if it takes place n *endOfDay* events after its opening, with n being the Duration attribute of the corresponding start event.
+As one can see, this query refers to the detection of a pattern that takes into account the relative positioning of multiple events in the stream: an alarm should be raised if, for example, a bid for some item *i* is seen before the start event for that same item *i*.
+Similarly, an occurrence of a bid event for *i* is also invalid if it takes place *n* *endOfDay* events after its opening, with *n *being the *Duration* attribute of the corresponding start event.
 We call such query a lifecycle query, as the pattern it describes corresponds to a set of event sequences, akin to what a finite-state machine or a regular expression can express.

 Rather than simply checking that the sequencing of events for each item is followed, we will take advantage of BeepBeep's flexibility to compute a non-Boolean query: the average number of days since the start of the auction, for all items whose auction is still open and in a valid state.
 The processor graph is shown below.